OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 ## Minishift

 In the workshop you will be using a test OpenShift environment running externally.
 This environment will not be available after the workshop.
 If you wish to continue with these exercises after the workshop then you might want to consider running `Minishift` which is a mini OpenShift environment that can be run on your laptop.
 Once started Minishift provides a fully functional local OpenShift environment that can be used for development.

 See [these instructions](https://docs.okd.io/latest/minishift/getting-started/installing.html)
 for installing and running Minishift.

 ## GitHub repo

 The workshop exercises use files from the GitHub repo that contains this workshop material.
 You need to have a clone of the repo to get access to the files.

 **If using the provided VM (Option 1)**

-The cloned repo is already present in VM.
-You will find it at `/git/workshop`.
+The cloned repo is already present in VM and in your home directory at `~/workshop`.

-You have `read-only` access to the files so cannot make changes.
-If you want to edit the files then choose one of the methods described next to get a copy in your user space.

 **If using your own laptop/server (Option 2)**

 First install the Git version control software on your computer if not already present.
 See [here](https://git-scm.com/downloads) for a version for your computer.

 Now clone the repo: